 A word mark is simply typed in standard character format without regard to the font, style, size or color.
 In a trademark application for a word mark, you are essentially seeking registration of the wording (or lettering) without regard to its style, design, font or any graphic features.
 In other words, you are protecting the wording, and not the logo.

 Registration of a word mark provides broader rights and basically protects the wording of the mark regardless of its style.
 Thus, applications for word marks must include a Standard Character Claim: “The mark consists of standard characters without claim to any particular font, style, size or color.”

-If your mark includes a very distinctive logo with particular graphics or stylized wording, you should consider filing for a design mark.
+A design mark application would be appropriate for a distinctive logo with particular graphics and/or stylized wording.
 Keep in mind that a registration of a design mark requires you to use the exact same design over the course of the next several years in order for you to maintain and renew your registration.
 Changing the design may warrant the filing of a new trademark application.
 A word mark registration, on the other hand, allows you to use the mark in several different designs so long as the wording (e.g., spelling, number of words/terms, etc.) remains the same.